Byfleet & New Haw railway station

-Byfleet & New Haw railway station is on the London to Woking line, operated by South Western Railway.
+Byfleet & New Haw railway station is on the South West Main Line, operated by South Western Railway and generally served by trains on the London to Woking route.
 The station is at the northern edge of Byfleet with the village of New Haw immediately to the north and the M25 motorway within 400 m to the west.

 It is in the county of Surrey and 500 m from the Brooklands business, industrial, museum and retail estate in the south west of Weybridge.
 It is 20 mi 32 chain from London Waterloo and is situated between Weybridge and West Byfleet.

 History

 The station was designed by the architect James Robb Scott and opened on 10 July 1927 to cater for the increasing local population.
 The opening of the Vickers aircraft factory in 1911 led to Byfleet's population doubling in just ten years.
 Many new houses were built to accommodate the factory workers.

 The station was originally called "West Weybridge" and changed to its present name in June 1962.

 It is on a section of railway that forms part of the South West Main Line's original form, the London and Southampton Railway, which was built in stages.
 The first stage opened in May 1838 and joined the London Terminus in Nine Elms with Woking Common, now Woking.

 Byfleet and New Haw Station is in close proximity to the historical Brooklands racetrack and aerodrome, which date back to 1907.
 The racetrack hosted the 1927 British Grand Prix a few months after the station opened.